nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

    **Review After Revisions:**
    - After Sumit Joshi made revisions based on the feedback provided, I rechecked the code and descriptions.
 Everything appeared to be in good order, so I provided another feedback comment, accessible [here](https://github.com/nic-dgl104-winter-2024/pattern-library/pull/73#issuecomment-2018772399).

+5. License Selection Assessment and Feedback Integration

+   I assessed the insights and feedback provided by others on the selected license for the project.

+   Katrina shared her insights on the license selection in [issue 19](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/19), which can be accessed [here](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/19#issuecomment-2017999110).
+She proposed the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0) along with a list of its pros and cons.

+   To reach a conclusion, I conducted the following steps:
+   1. Compared the licenses previously mentioned by me (MIT License and GNU General Public License (GPL) version 3) with the license proposed by Katrina (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)) by evaluating their purposes, pros, and cons.
+   2. Upon evaluation, I found that having multiple licenses in our GitHub repository would be beneficial.
+I suggested using both the MIT License and Attribution-NonCommercial-ShareAlike 4.0 International License through a comment, which is accessible [here](https://github.com/nic-dgl104-winter-2024/pattern-library/issues/19#issuecomment-2018477143).

 ## References